 - Adjustment personnel should be sympathetic, respectful and patient- the company should make concessions to deserving aggrieved customers in a way that does not make them fee; fraudulent.

-- Adjustment staff should show interest in customer complaints, listen attentively and analyses the complaints so as to provide authentic solutions.
+- Adjustment staff should show interest in customer complaints, listen attentively and analyses the complaints to provide authentic solutions.

 Implications of Smallness for Marketing

-Although marketing theories, policies, principles, and tools are applicable to varying degrees in every business irrespective of size, there are certain characteristics of smallness which have practical marketing implications for the small business.
+Although marketing theories, policies, principles, and tools apply to vary degrees in every business irrespective of size, there are certain characteristics of smallness which have practical marketing implications for the small business.
 Small-scale entrepreneurship is likely to be characterized by limited capital, limited specialist staff in the different functional areas and limited geographical coverage.

 These characteristics will tend to have both positive and negative impacts on the company’s marketing system.